w3f/polkadot-wiki/docs/maintain-guides-democracy.md

 ## Undelegate a Vote

-After some time if you decide to undelegate your vote from the delegated account, you must simply send the `undelegate` transaction from the account you wish to clear.
+After some time if you decide to undelegate your vote from the delegated account, you must send the `undelegate` transaction from the account you wish to clear.

 The easiest way to do this is from the "Extrinsics" tab of Polkadot Apps.
 Select